‘You gave me strength’: Spain’s Carmona learns of father’s death after firing team to World Cup victory | KRDO

 “The RFEF deeply regrets to report the death of Olga Carmona’s father.
 The soccer player learned the sad news after the World Cup final.
 We send our most sincere hugs to Olga and her family in a moment of deep pain.
 We love you, Olga,” RFEF added.

-In an emotionally charged tweet, Carmona likened her father to a star looking down on her while she played the final.
+In an emotionally charged post on X, formally known as Twitter, Carmona likened her father to a star looking down on her while she played the final.

 “And without being aware of it, I had my Star before kick off,” she wrote.
 “I know you gave me the strength to accomplish something truly unique.
 I know you were watching me tonight and that you are proud of me.
 Rest in peace, dad.”